spilin/mincer/README.md

     employees = EmployeesListQuery.new(Employee, {'page' => 2, 'per_page' => 10})

-By default all `Micner` objects will use pagination, even if no arguments are passed.
+By default all `Mincer` objects will use pagination, even if no arguments are passed.
 To set default values for pagination please refer to `kaminari` or `will_paginate` documentation.

 To disable pagination you can use class method `skip_pagination!`: